-9.10.
-Adding Multiple Command-Line Build Options at Once
+12.2.5.
+Adding Multiple Command-Line Build Variables at Once

-Lastly, SCons provides a way to add multiple build options to an Options object at once.
-Instead of having to call the Add method multiple times, you can call the AddOptions method with a list of build options to be added to the object.
-Each build option is specified as either a tuple of arguments, just like you'd pass to the Add method itself, or as a call to one of the canned functions for pre-packaged command-line build options. in any order:
+Lastly, SCons provides a way to add multiple build variables to a Variables object at once.
+Instead of having to call the Add method multiple times, you can call the AddVariables method with a list of build variables to be added to the object.
+Each build variable is specified as either a tuple of arguments, just like you'd pass to the Add method itself, or as a call to one of the pre-defined functions for pre-packaged command-line build variables. in any order:

 '''

-opts = Options()
+vars = Variables()

-opts.AddOptions(
+vars.AddVariables(

 ('RELEASE', 'Set to 1 to build for release', 0),

 ('CONFIG', 'Configuration file', '/etc/my_config'),

-BoolOption('warnings', 'compilation with -Wall and similiar', 1),
+BoolVariable ('warnings', 'compilation with -Wall and similiar', 1),

-EnumOption('debug', 'debug output and symbols', 'no',
+EnumVariable ('debug', 'debug output and symbols', 'no',

 allowed_values=('yes', 'no', 'full'),

 map={}, ignorecase=0), # case sensitive

-ListOption('shared',
+ListVariable('shared',

 'libraries to build as shared libraries',

-'all',

 names = list_of_libs),

-PackageOption('x11',
+PackageVariable ('x11',

 'use X11 installed here (yes = search some places)',

 'yes'),

-PathOption('qtdir', 'where the root of Qt is installed', qtdir),
+PathVariable('qtdir', 'where the root of Qt is installed', qtdir),

 )

 '''